In Theaters: Movies playing in the Fort Wayne area

 (PG for some action/violence and rude humor; 1:27)

-The untold story of one twelve-year-old’s dream to become the world’s greatest supervillain.
+The story of one twelve-year-old’s dream to become the world’s greatest supervillain.

 Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, NCG Auburn Cinemas